mohandeepkapur/weekly-planner/README.md

-# NU-Planner
 Weekly planner for multiple users.
+Java Swing for front-end, Java for back-end

 Provides users with the ability to create, modify, and remove events within a one-week time-span.
 Application supports the upload and download of schedules in XML format.

-Codebase overview README within source.
+Codebase overview README within src.
 Authors:
 Mohandeep Kapur + Brandon Lu